- Patient, disciplined approach pursues strong long term returns and above-average yield

 PORTFOLIO MANAGEMENT PERSPECTIVE

-"We are long-term, low-turnover investors in dividend-paying stocks.
+"We are long-term investors in dividend-paying stocks.
 We look for well-established companies with exemplary dividend growth over the past three, five, and ten years and managements committed to continuing dividend payments, selecting securities currently selling at significant discounts to their intrinsic value and holding these issues until their value is fully reflected in the marketplace."

 A WORD ABOUT RISK

 Investing in foreign and/or emerging market securities involves risks relating to interest rates, currency exchange rates, economic, and political conditions.
 The portfolio invests in REIT securities, the value of which can fall for a variety of reasons, such as declines in rental income, fluctuating interest rates, poor property management, environmental liabilities, uninsured damage, increased competition, or changes in real estate tax laws.
 At times, the Fund's investments may represent industries or industry sectors that are interrelated or have common risks, making it more susceptible to any economic, political, or regulatory developments or other risks affecting those industries and sectors.
 These risks may increase share price volatility.